Skip links

 ARTICLE VIII.
 PERSONAL DATA

-.
+instructions.
 It thus undertakes not to use them for its own account or for that of a third party.

 - Notify the Customer of any breach of Personal Data as soon as possible after becoming aware of it, in particular to enable the Customer to comply with the obligation to notify the CNIL of any data breach.